-"The true test of the effectiveness of a macro-level policy is how it is experienced in the daily lives of the poor.
+"The true test of the effectiveness of a macro-level policy is how it is experienced in the daily lives of those experiencing poverty and marginalization.
 SSA helps us learn to evaluate how the policies and program we implement are affecting society's most vulnerable people."

-Her second-year SSA placement again focuses on children.
-She is working with the Immigrant Child Advocacy Project on advocacy for unaccompanied minors.
-"Some of these children are eligible for asylum.
-I talk with them to learn their stories.
-Based on the evidence we uncover we can help their case with immigration."
+Her second-year SSA placement again focused on children.
+She worked with the Immigrant Child Advocacy Project on advocacy for unaccompanied minors.
+"Some of the children were eligible for asylum.
+I talked with them to learn their stories.
+Based on the evidence we uncovered we could help their case with immigration."

 As an undergraduate student at Boston College, Kate was part of a study-abroad program in Mali, where she worked in gender studies and did an independent study project on the causes of orphanhood there, noting, "I spent a lot of time at three different orphanages, examining the cultural issues that prevented children from being adopted within their home country."

 During that trip she met Gabriel, an 11-year-old boy who had a heart defect that was interfering with his ability to lead a normal life.
-Throughout her first year at SSA, Kate did fundraising through benefits in Chicago and in her hometown of Portland, Ore., to pay for surgery and discovered that India offered the best options for surgery.
+Throughout her first year at SSA, Kate did fundraising through benefits in Chicago and in her hometown of Portland to pay for surgery and discovered that India offered the best options for surgery.
 When her grant project was completed, she accompanied Gabriel and his father to India where a successful procedure repaired the hole in the boy's heart.
-"Now Gabriel can look forward to a fulfilling life," she said.
+"Now Gabriel is healthy enough to attend school for the first time," she said.

 In Spring 2010 Kate took part in SSA's Washington Week, a networking opportunity for alums and students.
 "It was encouraging to hear from so many SSA alums in non-profit and government positions.
 This is such a diverse degree that it is exciting to see the large number of possibilities."